threefoldtecharchive/tfchain_pallets/pallet-tfgrid/spec.md

 ## Prelude

-In this Pallet we advise users to use ed25519 Keypairs to sign extrinsics on chain.
-Since we are using ed25519 keypairs on Zero-OS we want to make this consistent on chain as well.
-Whilst we do not enforce ed25519, sr25519 can be used but is generaly not advised.
+This pallet does not support the use of any keys other than ed25519 to sign extrinsics.
+This is because we are using ed25519 keypairs on Zero-OS and we want to make this consistent on chain as well.

 Every `address` field noted below in this document describes an ed25119 Public Key in [SS58](https://substrate.dev/docs/en/knowledgebase/advanced/ss58-address-format) format.
 We use this encoding since it's the Substrate standard.